shuozhixu/MaterLett_2025/README.md

 - EXTRA-COMPUTE package.
 This is to calculate the elastic constants at finite temperatures using the Born matrix method.
 To learn more, please visit [this page](https://docs.lammps.org/Howto_elastic.html
 ) and [this page](https://docs.lammps.org/compute_born_matrix.html).
 [This paper](https://doi.org/10.1063/1.447221) should be cited for the Born matrix method.

-Note: if you use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), you may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
+Note: if we use sbatch files from [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU), we may need to change the walltime (default: 12 hours) and/or number of cores (default: 16).
 For this project, I recommend

 	#SBATCH --time=200:00:00
 	#SBATCH --ntasks=32